mitjanikolaus/childes-speech-acts/README.md

 **Extraction pipelines:**
 * *raw XML to raw JSON* - either in the same or a separate folder
 * *raw (XML/JSON) to individual files (JSON)* with extracted data
-* *raw/extracted data to individual DSV* with selected features
+* *extracted data to individual DSV* with selected features
-* *raw/extracted data to aggregated train/test/valid DSV* with selected features
+* *extracted data to aggregated train/test/valid DSV* with selected features

 **Extracted features:**
 * Uttered sentence (main words, no fillers, without correction)